 The SFWIB will conduct a review of all proposals received by the deadline.
+The selection will be based upon proposal information supplied by the Respondent in response to this RFP.
 Proposals will be evaluated first to determine whether complete responses were provided for information required by the RFP.
 Incomplete proposals or those that do not fully address each requirement may be disqualified as non-responsive.
 A respondent may include additional information and such information may or may not be considered by the SFWIB during the evaluation process.

 The evaluation process is designed to assess the respondent's ability to meet the SFWIB's requirements and to identify those respondents most likely to satisfy those requirements.
 The evaluation process will be conducted in a thorough and impartial manner, at a publicly noticed selection committee meeting held in accordance with the Government-in-the-Sunshine Law.
-The meeting (Public Review Forum) is scheduled for Thursday, July 28, 2022 at 11:00 a.m. at the SFWIB's Headquarters.
+The meeting (Public Review Forum) is scheduled for Thursday May 13, 2025 at 11:00 a.m. via zoom.
 Respondents are encouraged to attend the Public Review Forum.